Sunday Spotlights: Tweel

 Baselines need to feed every 16 hrs, and will become extremely ill if they cannot do so.
 ‘Heterodox’ Aleptidates can grow digestive systems, but most of the species prefers to use pods whenever possible.

 A most unusual characteristic of Aleptidate physiology is morphological flexibility.
 Many Aleptidates have developed the ability to grow mouths for oral communication, as they otherwise lack facial orifices, and their native languages are non-vocal.
-Such Heterodox individuals make up the majority of that portion of the species that regularly interacts with humans.
+Such Heterodox individuals make up the majority of that portion of the species that regularly interacts with Humans.

 Sapiens Commonwealth